• About

 Brown sugar - light or dark

-Molasses - Choose a dark molasses but do not use blackstrap molasses.
-It is very intense and bitter.
+Molasses - Choose a dark molasses but do not use blackstrap molasses as it is very intense and bitter.

 Flour, spices, salt and baking soda in a bowl, butter and brown sugar beaten together, adding hot water, adding flour mixture to egg and sugar mixture